 As parents and guardians, we want our children to be protected online and use the net safely.
 The good news is there's much we can do for free.
-Good parenting means setting up parental controls on the devices our kids use to access the internet.
+Good parenting means setting up parental controls on your kid's devices.

 Much as we'd like to be there for our kids every minute of every day, we just can't.
-Using free parental control, there's a great number of things we can do out of the box for free, which is great. 👍
+With parental control, there are several things we can do out of the box for free, which is great. 👍

 Most devices include parental controls, you need to use them, check Youtube for how to do it (this example shows how to set up protection on Chrome).
 In this guide, we have written up the directions for setting up parental controls on your devices.
 Setting up Chrome protection is pretty easy (Parental Controls).

-Just like Chrome, Mozilla has parental control blocking such as Adult Content, violence.
-Firefox will check to see if you are running online protection for children on your PC or MAC and immediately apply it.
+Mozilla has parental control blocking such as adult-content, violence.
+Firefox will check if you are running online protection for children on your PC or MAC and immediately apply it.

-If not Firefox has settings that you can use to control your kid's access to nasty sites.
+If not, Firefox has settings you can use to control your kids' access to sites.
 For example, you can switch off the 'remember passwords' option and stop your kids' accessing password-protected sites.

-There are other parental controls accessible on Firefox, for example, "Block site" and "FoxFilter".
-We have checked this and it's easy to set up and quite effective.
+Other parental controls on Firefox include "Block site" and "FoxFilter".
+We have checked this, and it's easy to set up and quite effective.
 Make sure that Firefox is the only active browser.
-You can also block Snapchat, Fortnite.
+You can block Snapchat, Fortnite, Minecraft.